 Charging/Inverting LED Indicator - this green LED illuminates to provide status information on inverter or charger operation.

-Stack/Accessories Connection Port (red label) - a RJ11 port that allows seriesstacking, and accepts the optional RSAs (Remote Switch Adapters) for remote on/off switch operation.
+Accessories Connection Port (red label) - a RJ11 port that accepts the optional RSAs (Remote Switch Adapters) for remote on/off switch operation.
+Stacking is not supported on these models.